 Step Three: Add the bias binding.

 After the apron is quilted, the last step is adding the bias binding.
 I started with the lower half of the apron and the top edge.
 I sandwiched the two layers of the apron in-between the bias tape and pinned it in place.
 You can use your iron to help shape the bias tape into a curve when rounding the bottom corners of the apron.
-Stitch with matching thread.
+Stitch with matching thread. *If you’d like to make your own bias tape, please check out my Christmas apron tutorial.

 The next piece of bias tape I attached was 85″ long.
 Pin the bias tape, as shown in the picture below, so 19″ is left for the neck hole.
 It helped to find the halfway point of my 85″ long piece and then start pinning the bias tape to the top of the apron 9.5″ from that halfway point.